uqee/coretechs-stackedit-workspace/Documents Odds96/Terms and Conditions.md

 8.7.
 Please note that 80% of all withdrawals in BTC are processed in approximately 10 minutes, and the remaining 20% of such transactions may take up to more than 60 minutes.
 Withdrawals in any other cryptocurrency may take up to more than 10 minutes.

 8.8.
-Following our Anti-Money Laundering (AML) policy, we reserve the right to additionally check any suspicious withdrawal requests, which may take us up to 24 hours before approving or declining such a transaction.
+Following our Anti Money Laundering (AML) policy, we reserve the right to additionally check any suspicious withdrawal requests, which may take us up to 24 hours before approving or declining such a transaction.
 In case a suspicious withdrawal request by a Client is detected, we will ask him or her to provide identification documents.

 8.9.
 We may ask a Client to provide source of funds documentation, which is important to make sure that a Client provides evidence that identifies the actual source(s) of funds that he uses to bet or play with.